taiyuuki/nes-vue/README.md

 `screenshot(true)` will start downloading the  screenshot inside the browser.

-The return value is a image element of the screenshot.
+The return value is an image element of the screenshot.